 This exercise will help you focus on the readings and sharpens critical thinking.
 Because you will have already analyzed the materials, you will be prepared for class and more confident about engaging in substantive discussion.
+I will always acknowledge that I have received your questions and will offer suggestions, constructive criticisms, or general thoughts on what you're discerned from the readings.

-Note: for the first two weeks I will respond to your submitted questions by offering suggestions on how they might be improved.
 This is meant to be an opportunity for real engagement with these topics, not a way to find flaws.
 My goal is that you express your ideas confidently, but your comments must be based in knowledge, not raw opinion.
 These questions are an important way for me to determine that you are actively engaging with the assigned materials.
 Always save a hard copy of this assignment and bring it to class.
 You may talk with me at any time about this aspect of the course.